At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your experience in HV electrical engineering, particularly with transformers, switchgear, and distribution.
-Emphasise any relevant projects you've worked on, especially those involving power generation.
+Tailor Your CV: Make sure your CV highlights your experience in HV electrical systems, transformers, and switchgear.
+Emphasise any relevant projects you've worked on, especially those involving power generation and customer interaction.

-Craft a Strong Cover Letter: In your cover letter, explain why you're interested in the HV Electrical Project Engineer role.
-Mention your customer-facing skills and how you can effectively collaborate with both internal teams and external contractors.
+Craft a Compelling Cover Letter: In your cover letter, explain why you're interested in the HV Electrical Project Engineer role.
+Mention your technical skills and how they align with the company's needs, particularly your ability to work collaboratively with teams and stakeholders.

 How to prepare for a job interview at Jenrick